Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

    ![](./Media/docker16.png)

-### Task 2: Push the Docker Image of Recommendation service to ACR
+### Task 3: Push the Docker Image of Recommendation service to Container registry

 In this task, you'll Push miyagi-recommendation images to acr.

-1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in intergate Terminal**
+1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrate Terminal**

 1. Run the following command to log in to the **Azure portal**.